MarcToussaint/rai-maintenance/help/doxygen.md

-# Generating an C++ API documentation using Doxygen
+# Generating a C++ API documentation using Doxygen

-Warning: The in code documentation is not well maintained in rai at all!
+Warning: The in code documentation is not well maintained in rai at all.
 When coding we typically code-browse into headers and read comments their directly.
 But at least for the older parts of the code, the doxygen comments might still be useful.